 The organic experience, grown out of inspiration and collaboration, provided the way to develop and grow KPP in order to make it safe and accessible for others.

-KPP IS NOT FOR EVERYONE
+KPP IS FOR ALMOST EVERYONE

 Because of the inherent risk, partners must have a deep sense of responsibility for self and each other.
 But what worthwhile path is easy and risk free?